riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 #####Terminal
 {% highlight Bash %}
-mkdir -p tests/jasmine/server/integration/todos
+mkdir -p tests/jasmine/server/integration
-touch tests/jasmine/server/integration/todos/new-task-spec.js
+touch tests/jasmine/server/integration/tasks-spec.js
 {% endhighlight %}

 And now for the test.

-#####/tests/jasmine/server/integration/todos/new-task-spec.js
+#####/tests/jasmine/server/integration/tasks-spec.js
 {% highlight JavaScript %}
-describe ("tasks", function() {
+describe ("Tasks : addTask", function() {

-  it ("should throw an exception when adding a task if the user is not logged in", function() {
+  it ("should throw an exception when adding a task if the user "
+      + "is not logged in", function() {
     Meteor.call('addTask', 'some task', function(err) {
       expect(err).not.toBe(undefined);
       expect(err.error).toEqual('not-authorized');